 DJ 505 First look – Design:

 Let’s start with Roland DJ 505.
 Essentially, this controller is slightly bigger than DJ 707M and marginally smaller than DJ 808.
 Its dimensions measure 20,87 inches in width by 15,87 inches in depth by 2,8 inches in height.
-It weighs approximately 7 pounds and 12 ounces, which means that it’s not one of the heaviest DJ controllers on the market.
+It weighs approximately 7 pounds and 12 ounces, meaning it’s not one of the heaviest DJ controllers on the market.

-It packs cue, loop, quantize & sync effects onboard, ultra-strong and reliable app compatibility, a variety of performance pads, and 64-bit support.
+It packs cue, loop, quantize & sync effects onboard, ultra-strong and reliable app compatibility, various performance pads, and 64-bit support.

 What immediately comes to mind is the pair of scratch-resistant platters, both of which offer a highly responsive, lag-free, and low-latency performance.
 They are made of exceptionally sturdy brushed aluminum and offer much in terms of durability